 When researching teeth straightening treatments, keep an eye on your wallet and bank account, because it’s an investment.
 But don’t let that scare you off!
 At-home aligners have made orthodontic treatment much more affordable.
 Still, depending on your condition and the treatment you choose, you could be looking at anywhere between $1,500 and $8,000.

-At-home aligner systems like byte are more affordable than traditional options (like Invisalign) because they cut out the expense of office visits.
-But the prices advertised on a company’s website aren’t always what you end up paying. byte’s sticker price is already pretty affordable, but there are a few factors that can alter it.
-In this guide, we’ll lay out everything that could contribute to your all-in treatment cost.
+At-home aligner systems like Byte are more affordable than traditional options (like Invisalign) because they cut out the expense of office visits.
+But the prices advertised on a company’s website aren’t always what you end up paying.
+Byte’s sticker price is already pretty affordable, but a few factors can alter it.
+In this guide, we’ll lay out everything that could contribute to the cost of Byte aligners.

 Table of Contents

 Byte costs $1,999 if you choose their All-Day plan and $2,399 if you go with Byte At-Night.
 However, you’ll also need to purchase the impression kit, and if you enroll in BytePay financing, you’ll end up paying a little more in the long run.

 |$299 down. $84/month for 36 months.